anoma/namada/documentation/docs/src/user-guide/getting-started.md

 To explore the command-line interface, add `--help` argument at any sub-command level to find out any possible sub-commands and/or arguments.

-## Joining a testnet
+## Join a network

-Before most commands will work, you will need to join a testnet with the `anoma client utils join-network` command and the chain ID of a live network.
-See the [testnets](../testnets) section for details of how to do this.
+Before most commands will work, you will need to join a live network (e.g. testnet) with the `anoma client utils join-network` command and the chain ID of a network.
+To join a testnet, head over to the [testnets](../testnets) section for details on how to do this.